pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

  This function is informed of the global bounds (in pixels) of a particular monitor within the operating system’s global desktop space.
 Note that a monitor index being passed to you here does not indicate that X-Plane is running in full screen on this monitor, or even that any X-Plane windows exist on this monitor.
+(So this will work regardless of whether X-Plane is running full-screen or windowed.

  `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMGetAllMonitorBoundsOS>`__ :index:`XPLMGetAllMonitorBoundsOS`

 .. py:function:: getMouseLocationGlobal()

  Returns the current mouse location in global desktop boxels.

+ :return: Tuple of (x, y) in boxels
+ :rtype: tuple[int, int]

  Unlike older :func:`getMouseLocation`, the bottom left of the main X-Plane window is not guaranteed to be (0, 0).
 Instead, the origin is the lower left of the entire global desktop space.
  In addition, this routine gives the real mouse location when the mouse goes to X-Plane windows other than the primary display.
 Thus, it can be used with both pop-out windows and secondary monitors.

+ For windowed (not full-screen) simulator, (0,0) is lower left corner of the X-Plane window, with the mouse position going negative when moved left or below the window.

  This is the mouse location function to use with modern windows (i.e., those created by :func:`createWindowEx`).